-But what is gross domestic product, or GDP for short, and why do politicians (and the media) care so much about it?
+Politicians and economist always keep talking about gross domestic product (or GDP for short).
+But what is GDP and why does everybody seem to care so much about it?
 It can be defined as follows:

 For example, if a country (perhaps some kind of fruitarian paradise) produced only 1 million apples (and nothing else) in a year and each were sold for \$2, its GDP in that year would be \$2 million.
 Of course, the money that bought the apples did not come out of nowhere—it was earned by workers working in the apple industry, and the apples were literally the fruit of their work.